Georgia Democrats call for mask mandates on college campuses

 GOP opponents have argued the U.S. Occupational Safety and Health Administration lacks the legal authority to enforce such workplace mandates, and a legal challenge is expected.

-Last week, university system Acting Chancellor Teresa MacCartney defended Kemp’s position on mask mandates.
+Last week (week of Sept.
+5), university system Acting Chancellor Teresa MacCartney defended Kemp’s position on mask mandates.
 She said campus administrators have worked hard to put all necessary health and safety protocols in place for students returning for in-person classes this semester.

 The system is encouraging but not requiring students and professors to wear masks and get vaccinated.